-Fracking Pollution and our Children’s Health in Harrisburg – Moms Clean Air Force hosted a press conference and met with Governor Wolf’s office, who announced a pledge to cut methane emissions from the oil and gas industry.
+Moms Clean Air Force hosted a press conference on fracking pollution and children’s health and met with Governor Wolf’s office, which announced a pledge to cut methane emissions from the oil and gas industry.

-Moms Clean Air Force Pennsylvania attended and tabled at the PA Shale & Public Health conference.
+Moms Clean Air Force Pennsylvania attended and tabled at the Pennsylvania Shale & Public Health Conference.

-Moms Clean Air Force Pennsylvania hosted a press conference in Erie, PA in advance of the DEP Clean Power Plan public listening session.
-Moms met with PA DEP Secretary Quigley to discuss America’s Clean Power Plan and the need to regulate methane from existing sources.
+Moms Clean Air Force Pennsylvania hosted a press conference in Erie in advance of the DEP Clean Power Plan public listening session.
+Moms met with Pennsylvania DEP Secretary Quigley to discuss America’s Clean Power Plan and the need to regulate methane from existing sources.